-With 13.7 million consumer units served by its four distributors – Coelba (BA), Celpe (PE), Cosern (RN) and Elektro (SP/MS) – Neoenergia is responsible for bringing energy to 34 million people, almost 20% of the Brazilian population.
-Iberdrola is an integrated energy company operating in the segments of Generation, Transmission, Distribution and Trading, with business in 16 Brazilian states and with a strong presence in the Northeast, one of the most growing regions in the country in terms of GDP and population.
-In the Generation area, between assets in operation or under construction, the group has an installed capacity of 4,541 megawatts (MW).
-It is recognized as the most transparent company in Brazil according to the 2018 ranking of the ONG Transparência Internacional.
+With 13.7 million consumer units served by four distributors – Coelba (BA), Celpe (PE), Cosern (RN) and Elektro (SP/MS) – Neoenergia is responsible for supplying electric power to 34 million people, some 20% of the Brazilian population.
+Controlled by the Spanish Group Iberdrola, Neoenergia is an integrated energy company operating in the segments of Generation, Transmission, Distribution and Trading, with businesses in 16 Brazilian states, and a strong presence in the Northeast, one of the fastest growing regions in the country in terms of GDP and population.
+In the Generation segment, between assets in operation or under construction, the group has an installed capacity of 4,541 megawatts (MW).
+It is recognized as the most transparent company in Brazil according to the 2018 ranking of the NGO Transparency International.

-Our concession area is almost 835 thousand square kilometers and covers about 1,000 municipalities.
-The distributors, Coelba, Celpe, Cosern and Elektro – comprised in the Networks category – participated with 92% of total Gross Revenue in the 2Q18 Results.
+Our concession area extends to almost 835 thousand square kilometers and covers about 1,000 municipalities.
+The distributors, Coelba, Celpe, Cosern and Elektro – comprised in the category Redes – Networks, participated with 92% of total Gross Revenue in the results of the 2Q18.

-Our generation platform is based on a matrix of clean sources, a significant portion of them renewable, and enjoys long-term concessions as well as long-term sales agreements in the regulated market (CCEAR´s).
-We believe that matrix diversity, together with our presence in both the distribution and sales segments, affords us consistency in producing results and mitigating risks.
+Our generation platform is based on a clean-source matrix, with a significant share of renewable resources, and enjoys long-term concessions as well as long-term trading agreements in the regulated market (CCEAR).
+We believe that the matrix diversity together with our presence in both the distribution and the trading segments allow us consistency in producing results and mitigating risks.

 Founded in 1997, following the privatization of the distribution concessionaires in the States of Bahia (COELBA) and Rio Grande do Norte (COSERN), and having acquired CELPE in 2000, Neoenergia is one of the largest integrated companies in the electricity sector in Latin America.

-Our growth has been essentially organic, driven by major investments in quality improvement, universalization of access to energy in our concession areas, and the development of greenfield generating projects, primarily from clean sources, in addition to transmission lines.
+Our growth has been essentially organic, driven by major investments in quality improvement, universalization of access to energy in our concession areas, and the development of Greenfield generation projects primarily from clean sources, in addition to transmission lines.

-The incorporation of Elektro in August 2017 consolidated Neoenergia as an integrated electric power company in Latin America, a result of the combination of a large and diversified generation and distribution platform, now with a distribution presence in São Paulo, the most developed state in Brazil.
+The merger of Elektro in August 2017 consolidated Neoenergia as an integrated electric power company in Latin America, a result of the combination of large and diversified generation and distribution platforms, now also present in the distribution segment in São Paulo, most developed state in Brazil.

-Operating in the Brazilian electricity sector, we believe that it represents the greatest growth potential in Latin America and one of the most attractive investment opportunities among the emerging markets.
+We believe that the Brazilian electricity sector represents the greatest growth potential in Latin America, and one of the most attractive investment opportunities among emerging markets.

-The Company started investing in the energy distribution sector in 1997 with the purchase at privatization auction of COELBA (the Bahia State Electricity Company), the largest distribution company in the north east, through the Guaraniana consortium.
+The Company started investing in the energy distribution sector in 1997 with the purchase, at the privatization auction by the Guaraniana consortium, of COELBA (Companhia de Eletricidade do Estado da Bahia), the largest distribution company in the northeast.

-- Purchase of COSERN (Rio Grande do Norte Energy Company), both with a 30-year federal concession.
+- Purchase of COSERN (Companhia Energética do Rio Grande do Norte), both with a 30-year state concession.

-- Grant of concession for the use of public assets to exploit the Itapebi hydroelectric plant on the Jequitinhonha River (installed capacity 462 MW).
+- Grant of the concession for the use of public assets to exploit the hydroelectric plant Itapebi on the Jequitinhonha River (installed capacity 462 MW).

-- Purchase of CELPE (Pernambuco State Energy Company), at a privatization auction, for the minimum tender price of R$1.8 billion.
+- Purchase of CELPE (Companhia Energética do Estado de Pernambuco), at a privatization auction, for the minimum tender price of R$1.8 billion.

-- The deal included a commitment to build a thermoelectric plant in the State, and a start was made on constructing the Termopernambuco UTE (installed capacity 532 MW).
+- The deal included a commitment to build a thermoelectric plant in the State, and a start was made on constructing UTE Termopernambuco (installed capacity 532 MW).

-- Construction started on the Termoaçu UTE, located in the State of Rio Grande do Norte, in partnership with Petrobras (installed capacity 368 MW).
+- Construction of UTE Termoaçu started, a thermoelectric plant located in the State of Rio Grande do Norte in partnership with Petrobras (installed capacity 368 MW).

-- Purchase of the 42% of the shares of Itapebi belonging to COELBA.
+- Purchase of 42% of the shares of Itapebi that previously belonged to COELBA.